Alvarodb/4-Way-LinkedList/README.md

-- This  4-Way-LinkedList implementation was used for a console game in C++, the list is fill by reading the file called **"map.txt"** and the actual internal representation of the list after lecture can be fine in the image **"map.png"**.
+- This  4-Way-LinkedList implementation was used for a console game in C++, the list is fill by reading the file called **"map.txt"** and the actual internal representation of the list after lecture can be find in the image **"map.png"**.
 In the actual game, the list represents the whole map, each character represents a different obstacle or part of the map.
 Of course this implementation can be used in different topics that include this type of data structure.